reskillamericans/info-2021/README.md

   **Assignment**: Create a github repo the same name as your github username (this will later be your online portfolio).

+  ***Supplemental Content***

+  Here's a really nice [github cheat sheet](cheat-sheets/github-git-cheat-sheet.pdf) you should keep by your computer when using git.

+  Mike created a couple of videos demonstrating Git and GitHub if you are still feeling unsure about it.

+  [Git Demo - 28 minutes](https://youtu.be/RjGRfYAesFw) - Walk through creating a GitHub account, making a repo on GitHub, and doing some commands on the command line to update it.

+  [Git Demo Office Hours - 45 minutes](https://www.youtube.com/watch?v=7zXiwnwde9g) - Going through the excercise of connecting to the same repository on github and making and merging two branches.

 ### Week 2 Courses (March 21 - 27)